noname0310/babylon-mmd/README.md

     // If you don't want full SDEF support on shadow / depth rendering, you can comment out this line as well.
 While using SDEF can provide similar results to MMD, it comes with a higher cost.
     SdefInjector.OverrideEngineCreateEffect(engine);

-    const pmxLoader = SceneLoader.GetPluginForExtension(".pmx") as PmxLoader;

-    // If you don't want SDEF support, you can uncomment this line.
-This can save some performance.
-    // pmxLoader.useSdef = false;

-    // You can create your own material builder and override the default one for custom shading const materialBuilder = pmxLoader.materialBuilder as MmdStandardMaterialBuilder;

-    // If you don't want sphere texture support, you can uncomment this line.
-This can save some performance.
-    // materialBuilder.loadSphereTexture = (): void => { /* do nothing */ };

-    // If you don't want toon texture support, you can uncomment this line.
-This can save some performance.
-    // materialBuilder.loadToonTexture = (): void => { /* do nothing */ };

-    // If you don't want outline rendering, you can uncomment this line.
-This rendering operation can be quite expensive.
-    // materialBuilder.loadOutlineRenderingProperties = (): void => { /* do nothing */ };

     const scene = new Scene(engine);
-    scene.clearColor = new Color4(1, 1, 1, 1.0);

     const camera = new MmdCamera("mmdCamera", new Vector3(0, 10, 0), scene);
-    camera.maxZ = 5000;

     const hemisphericLight = new HemisphericLight("light1", new Vector3(0, 1, 0), scene);
     hemisphericLight.intensity = 0.4;